-Leveraging the expertise of Drs.
-Fuentealba, Illanes and K. Inzana’s in medical education research, Long Island University College of Veterinary faculty will be encouraged to pursue research that promotes excellence in teaching innovation and scholarship.
-Novel teaching methods research will focus on assessment tool validation, development of new learning resources to support different learning styles and evaluation of Doctor of Veterinary Medicine (DVM) teaching technology effectiveness in the acquisition of required professional competencies.
+Long Island University College of Veterinary Medicine faculty pursue research that promotes excellence in teaching innovation and scholarship.
+Research on novel teaching methods focus on assessment tool validation, development of new learning resources to support different learning styles, and evaluation of teaching technology effectiveness in the acquisition of required professional competencies by Doctor of Veterinary Medicine (DVM) students.
+Faculty whose research focus is in the area of Medical Education include Drs.
+Carmen Fuentealba, Oscar Illanes, and Karen Inzana.

 Early immersion effectiveness on development of competency in the various facets of veterinary practice